2020PB/police-brutality/reports/Illinois.md

 Footage shows a series of violent arrests and altercations between police and protestors.
 Police tackle, shove, strike and pepper spray protestors indiscriminately.
 Protestors are also struck with batons.
 One use states that police allegedly hit press during this series of events.

-tags: strike, baton, protestor, tackle, shove, push, pepper-spray, spray, arrest
+tags: strike, baton, protester, tackle, shove, push, pepper-spray, spray, arrest

 id: il-chicago-16